tduyng/tduyng.github.io/content/blog/dual-package-typescript/index.md

 ### Build scripts

-Various methods or tools exist for scripting compilation tasks.
-Below is an example using JavaScript and the [zx](https://github.com/google/zx) tool, a powerful Node shell scripting tool developed by Google.
-It has recently released significant improvements in version 8.x.
-(You can also other tool like [bun $shell](https://bun.sh/docs/runtime/shell), [execa](https://github.com/sindresorhus/execa))
+There are various methods and tools available for scripting compilation tasks.
+Below are some examples using JavaScript with the zx tool, native Node.js, or Bash scripts.
+You can also consider other tools like bun $shell or execa...

 - **zx solution**